Vampires (1998 film): Plot

 Using Katrina's psychic link, Jack, Montoya, and Guiteau learn that Valek has roused seven additional masters.
-They follow the vampires to a Spanish mission, where Valek has slaughtered the monks and seized the cross.
+They follow the vampires to a Spanish mission, where Valek has slaughtered the friars and seized the cross.
 Guiteau realizes that Valek plans to complete his own exorcism, making him immune to sunlight and virtually unstoppable.
-Searching a nearby abandoned town, they suspect at least thirty new goons have been transformed.
-Guiteau volunteers as 'bait' for the masters, allowing Jack to harpoon them and Montoya to drag them into sunlight.
-While they manage to kill most of his lieutenants, Valek and his undead army overwhelm them at sundown; Crow is captured, Guiteau takes cover, and Montoya and Katrina flee, only for her to fully transform and bite Montoya on the throat before joining Valek.
+Searching a nearby abandoned town, they suspect at least fifteen new goons have been transformed.
+Guiteau volunteers as bait for the masters, allowing Jack to harpoon them and Montoya to drag them into the sunlight.
+While they manage to kill most of his lieutenants, Valek and his undead army overwhelm them at sundown; Crow is captured, Guiteau takes cover, and Montoya flees with Katrina, only for her to fully transform and bite Montoya on the neck before joining Valek.

-Cardinal Alba reveals himself as Valek’s ally; having grown to fear death, he has agreed to help Valek recreate the original ritual in exchange for becoming a vampire himself.
-The ritual requires the participation of a priest, and the blood and crucifixion of a "crusader" — Jack.
-Guiteau kills Alba before he can complete the ritual and holds off the vampire horde by threatening to kill himself and leave Valek without a priest.
-Montoya and Guiteau rescue Crow as the sun rises, and Crow confronts Valek, impaling him with the Berziers cross and destroying him in daylight.
+Cardinal Alba reveals himself as Valek's ally; having grown to fear death, he has agreed to help Valek re-create the original ritual in exchange for becoming a vampire himself.
+The ritual requires the participation of a priest and the blood and crucifixion of a "crusader" — Jack.
+Guiteau kills Alba before he can complete the ritual and holds off the vampire horde by threatening to kill himself, which would leave Valek without a priest.
+Montoya and Guiteau rescue Crow as the sun rises, and Crow confronts Valek, impaling him with the Béziers Cross before destroying him with sunlight.

-Guiteau and Crow prepare to slay Montoya and Katrina, knowing their transformations are irreversible; however, to repay Montoya’s two days of loyalty after being bitten, Crow grants them a two-day head start.
+Guiteau and Crow prepare to slay Montoya and Katrina, knowing their transformations are irreversible.
+However, to repay Montoya's two days of loyalty after being bitten, Crow grants them a two-day head start.
 As Montoya and Katrina depart, Jack and Guiteau head off to kill the remaining vampires.